johnmberger/impersonator/readme.md

 # Impersonator!

-This app impersonates you by analyzing your reddit comments.
+This app impersonates you by analyzing your reddit comments and returning a comment that sounds like you.